 This case concerns the involvement of multinational corporations in overseas human rights crimes.
 But it raises a more basic issue: whether victims of the world's worst atrocities, who are denied justice at home, can turn to U.S. courts as their last resort.

-Brought by Nigerian refugees in the U.S. against Shell Oil, the lawsuit accuses the Dutch/U.K. multinational of helping the Nigerian military to systematically torture and kill environmentalists in the 1990s.
-After a federal appeals court held that corporations could not be liable for human rights abuses, the plaintiffs sought Supreme Court review.
-On February 28, 2012, the Court heard oral argument on a specific issue: whether corporations are immune from tort liability for international law violations such as torture.
+Brought by Nigerian refugees in the United Stated against the entity which is now Royal Dutch Shell, the lawsuit accused the Dutch and British multinational of aiding and abetting the Nigerian military in the systematic torture and killing of peaceful environmental protesters in the 1990s.
+After a federal appeals court held that corporations could not be liable under the ATS for the human rights abuses in question, the plaintiffs sought Supreme Court review.
+On February 28, 2012, the Court heard oral arguments on a specific issue: whether corporations are immune from tort liability for international law violations such as torture.
 (Jump to Kiobel I).

 Rather than decide that narrow issue, the Court broadened the case.
-On October 1, 2012, the Court will hear a new round of arguments on a more fundamental question: whether survivors can continue to bring claims in U.S. courts under the ATS for human rights abuses committed in the territory of a foreign state.
+On October 1, 2012, the Court heard a new round of oral arguments on a more fundamental question: whether survivors can continue to bring claims in U.S. courts under the ATS for human rights abuses committed in the territory of a foreign state.
 (Jump to Kiobel II).

-On April 17, 2013, the U.S. Supreme Court issued its disappointing decision, holding that the ATS does not provide an avenue for justice for Nigerian human rights victims who were harmed when Shell Oil assisted the Nigerian government in attacking them and their family members.
-However, the splintered concurring opinions by Justices Kennedy, Alito and Breyer leave open the possibility that companies and individuals may still be liable for their abuses in cases with a stronger connection to the United States.
+On April 17, 2013, the U.S. Supreme Court issued its disappointing decision, holding that the ATS does not provide an avenue to justice for Nigerian victims who suffered human rights abuses when Royal Dutch Shell aided and abetted the Nigerian government in attacking them and their family members.
+However, the splintered concurring opinions by Justices Kennedy, Alito, and Breyer left open the possibility that companies and individuals could still be liable for human rights abuses in cases with a stronger connection to the United States.